sanskrit/raw_etexts_english/blogs/manasataramgini/2004-11-27_americans-in-iraq-how-is-the-going.md

 +++
-title = "Americans in Iraq: how is thexa0going?"
+title = "Americans in Iraq: how is the going?"

 +++
 With Bush firmly in power, we need to see how things are going for the